Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Mapping between metrics

-The primary challenge of this strategy is that the mapping between metrics depends on how the score distributions are ordered and we cannot know in advance how classifier improvement will change the risk scores.
-There are myriad ways to increase separation between distributions, each indicative of different types of improvement.
+The mapping between metrics depends on how the score distributions are separated and we cannot know in advance how classifier improvement will change the risk scores.
+There are myriad ways to increase class separation, each indicative of different types of improvement.
 This paper solves this ambiguity by fiat: It assumes that simple manipulations of score distributions are a reasonable description of model improvement.
-One simple approach, used below, is to add fixed increments to the positive class scores.
-A concern is that this mechanism may poorly describe how improvement happens in practice, but one can always explore the importance of this assumption by using alternative improvement sequences and then assessing their impact.
+A simple approach, used below, is to add fixed increments to the positive class scores.
+A concern is that a simple additive mechanism may poorly describe how improvement happens in practice.
+A more realistic, though more involved strategy is to base the mechanism on the observed early stages of model improvement (Online Resource 1 sketches this approach).

+More generally, resolving power depends on two key assumptions: 1.
+That model improvement is a mostly homogeneous process, and 2.
+That we can approximate this process.
+The first assumption holds that improvement largely occurs in similar ways across different algorithms or hyperparameter settings.
+Though it does allow for random deviations due to sampling or to the intrinsic stochasticity of some algorithms.
+The second assumption is that we can do a decent job describing the common improvement process by finding the right sequence of class score distributions.

 We have identified the quality dimension as an ordered sequence of distributions, but how should we measure location on this dimension?
 One option is to just use the model rankings themselves, which forms an ordinal scale \citep{stevens1946theory}.
 Another option is to measure distribution overlap directly using the Bhattacharyya coefficient.
 Or we can use a measure that relates overlap to model quality, the AUROC and AUPRC being two examples among many.
 The AUROC has several properties that make it a good choice.
 Since the AUROC is an area (and a probability), equal differences across the scale represent equal differences in amount.
 Another advantage, mentioned above, is that it is unaffected by outcome prevalence.
-The AUROC is also the most popular threshold-free evaluation metric for binary classifiers, making it a natural choice as the standard reference metric.
+The AUROC is also the most popular threshold-free evaluation metric for binary classifiers, making it a natural choice for the reference metric.